Created on 05/06/2023 2:52:42 PM

 Nero d’Avola is a bit of a vinous chameleon, able to conjure up easy-drinking, everyday wines with plummy red fruit flavors, or more complex wines (often aged in some oak) that bring darker berry flavors and aromas of chocolate.

 This variety thrives in the warmer areas of Australia.
-More Australian winemakers are discovering its value.
+More Australian winemakers and winelovers are discovering its value.
 Visit Vinodiversity's Nero d'Avola page to see who is making wine from it down under.

 You can use this space to promote your winery or wine based business.